openhab/openhab-docs/tutorials/getting_started/index.md

 ### UI-driven
 Pros:
 - Easier to understand for novices.
-The UI assists you with built in documents and help.
-There's fewer opportunities to make mistakes since the syntax is almost impossible to get wrong.
+The UI assists you with its built in documents and help.
+There are fewer opportunities to make mistakes since the syntax is almost impossible to get wrong.
 - All objects can be altered from anywhere the UI can be reached (including on mobile).
 - Things can be auto-discovered.
-- Items can be auto-created from Things (with a chance to edit).
+- Items can be auto-created from Things (with the ability to edit).
-- The internal database is somewhat faster, especially on resource-limited devices (e.g. Raspberry Pis) than the file parsing.
+- The internal database is somewhat faster, especially on resource-limited devices (e.g. Raspberry Pis) compared to reading the file based contents.
 - A backup of the internal database is created on every change.

 Cons:
-- Can be slower to reach one's goals if you already know what you're doing and if there's a lot of bulk changes or duplicating required.
+- Can be slower to reach one's goal if you already know what you're doing and if there's a lot of bulk changes or duplicating required.
 - Harder to remove obsolete stuff.
 - Some things cannot be configured with the UI yet (e.g. persistence).
 - You need to sit in front of a device with access to the UI to make changes.

 ## Table of Contents

-This tutorial presents a series of steps that build upon one another so please review the tutorial in order.
+This tutorial presents a series of concepts and steps that build upon one another, so please review the tutorial in the recommended order.
-There may be concepts or steps that are presented earlier that are required to understand the parts of the tutorial presented later.

 [First Steps]({{base}}/tutorial/first_steps.html): Initial configuration